 Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

-That misclassification creates several problems:
+That creates several downstream problems:

 • Readers may misunderstand the relationship between the publisher and the subject.